scalaz/scalaz/CONTRIBUTING.md

 behave variantly.
 Instead, provide `widen` or `narrow` methods which allow for explicit use of variance.

-If there are branches without type parameters, use a `sealed abstract case class` to enable easy pattern matching support.
+If there are branches without type parameters, use a `case class` and `private` constructor to enable easy pattern matching support.
 See `IList.scala` for an example.

 ## Type Class Instances